ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/README.md

 The 67-by-67 grid uses 2.5-micron spacing and spans -82.5 through +82.5
 microns in both directions.
 Its bilinear planar integral is normalized to one.
-The sampled Gaussian width differs slightly from `109.69/4` because D4sigma is calculated from the finite table and its bilinear interpolation, rather than an infinite analytic Gaussian.
+The sampled Gaussian width differs slightly from `109.69/4` because D4Sigma is calculated from the finite table and its bilinear interpolation, rather than an infinite analytic Gaussian.

-At startup, the calibration uses `tabulatedProfileInfo` to inspect each configured profile and report its integral, centroid, principal D4sigma values, area-equivalent D4sigma, and azimuth.
-The reported `D4sigma` is `sqrt(D4sigmaMajor*D4sigmaMinor)`, the diameter of the circular beam with the same second-moment area.
-The calibration uses half this value to normalize measured and simulated depths.
-The profile file and measured melt-pool depths are therefore the only beam-size and calibration measurements supplied by the user; there is no separate expected-D4sigma or tolerance input.
+At startup, `calibrateHeatSource` evaluates every configured profile with `tabulatedProfileInfo`.
+The profile data provide the integral, centroid, principal D4Sigma values, area-equivalent D4Sigma, and azimuth.
+The area-equivalent diameter is `sqrt(D4SigmaMajor*D4SigmaMinor)`.
+The calibration normalizes measured and simulated depths by half this value.
+Calibration inputs consist of the beam profile and the measured melt-pool depths.

 ## Resuming a campaign